 Let your provider know if you notice hives or red spots developing on your skin, accompanied by itchiness.

-If you’ve been experiencing extreme itchiness accompanied by nausea, a loss of appetite, fatigue, or any of the other symptoms listed above that are associated with ICP, contact your provider right away so that he or she can make a diagnosis and determine the best course of action.
+If you’ve been experiencing extreme itchiness on its own or accompanied by nausea, a loss of appetite, fatigue, or any of the other symptoms listed above that are associated with cholestasis, contact your provider right away so that they can order lab work and make a diagnosis.
+People with cholestasis need close monitoring and, potentially, an induction when they reach full-term.

 If you’re experiencing a lot of itchiness but are not sure whether or not it is normal, don’t be afraid to bring this up with your provider.
 It’s much better to know for sure that what you’re experiencing is harmless.